codaglobal/container-rfp-demo/helm-demo/README.md

     - `helm rollback helm-demo 4`
         - Notice the change in revision number on `helm list demo`, the rollback is another new version number
   - To delete the deployment: `helm delete --name demo`

-  Deploying the remaining containers are left as an excersize to the user.

 ## Native Kubernetes Command  Cheat Sheet
   - Check the Kubernetes service/deployment/pod status: